Commitment to an ambitious and urgent climate action

 Iberdrola group's goals of emission reduction.

-With an emission-free production of 79 % at the close of the Fiscal year 2020, the Iberdrola group is committed to becoming carbon neutral in Europe by 2030 — its CO2 emissions are already between half and almost three times lower than those of its main competitors — and to reducing its global CO2 emissions intensity to 50g/kWh — which would be 70g/kWh by the end of 2025 — until it becomes carbon neutral globally by 2050.
+With an emission-free production of 79 % at the close of the First Quarter 2021, the Iberdrola group is committed to becoming carbon neutral in Europe by 2030, where its emissions for the period have now reached historic minimums (28 g CO2/kWh) and are a tenth of the emissions released by its European and American competitors, it has also committed to reducing its global CO2 emissions intensity to 50g/kWh — which would be 70g/kWh by the end of 2025 — until it becomes carbon neutral globally by 2050.

 The company has also set a target to reduce absolute Scope 1, 2 and 3 greenhouse gas (GHG) emissions, which has been approved by the Science Based Target initiative.
 Find out more about our emissions in our greenhouse gas emissions inventory.